AndresQuichimbo/CUWALID/README.md

 # TO DO LIST

 - Create a streamlined input for using the DRYP model where someone using the project can quickly get up and running
-- Add the script to help make the environments and import all the neccesary libraries and dependencies
 - Possibly create a package out of each model to easily access its funtionality
 - Create clear documentation on using this project
 - Create a file to run the STORM model with a users input files